coparty/tools-localbat/README.md

 ## Usage

-Run in the activated virtual environment

-    python3 backup.py

-Run in the deactivated virtual environment
+### Activated virtual environment

-    ./venv3/bin/python3 backup.py
+List available tasks

+    fab -l

+Backup the remote projects to local download directory base on configuration file

+    fab backup

+### Deactivated virtual development

+If you don't want to activate virtualenv, just want to quickly run the command, you can do it like:

+    ./venv3/bin/fab backup

-Or, you can simply using the following command
+Or, you can simply using the following command defined in Makefile

     make backup